omribooton/finalepro/README.md

 [esp 32 Code](https://github.com/omribooton/finalepro/blob/main/esp%2032%20code):

-This runs on the ESP32 to manage sensors, control the irrigation system via MQTT, and interact with ThingSpeak for data logging and retrieval.
+This code runs on the ESP32 to manage sensors, control the irrigation system via MQTT, and interact with ThingSpeak for data logging and retrieval.

-Required Python Libraries: requests, pandas, pyet
+**Required Python Libraries:** requests, pandas, pyet

 **If you use the code, pay attention to the following settings:**
 * Wi-Fi Adjustment:

   const char* ssid = "your_wifi_name";      // Change to the new WiFi network name

   const char* password = "your_wifi_password";  // Change to the new WiFi password

 * Time Zone Adjustment:

   const long utcOffsetInSeconds = 3600 * new_offset;  // Set the appropriate UTC offset

 * MQTT and ThingSpeak Setup, a detailed explanation can be found further down the page .